OpenEvalProject/evals/manuscripts/elife-31579/v2/manuscript.md

 ![Figure 2.](https://cdn.elifesciences.org/articles/31579/elife-31579-fig2-v2.jpg)

-**Figure 2.:** Sl and McC alleles(A) Shows the global frequencies of the Sl alleles.
+**Figure 2.:** (A) Shows the global frequencies of the Sl alleles.
 Sl1 is represented in blue and Sl2 in red.
 (B) Shows the global frequencies of the McC alleles.
-McC is represented in green and aMcC in purple.
-The two samples in North and South America showing high frequencies of bSl2 and McC alleles are both derived from populations with African heritage.
-Numbers in parentheses indicate the studies from which the bSl and McC allele frequencies were derived, with * indicating data derived from this study.
+McCa is represented in green and McCb in purple.
+The two samples in North and South America showing high frequencies of Sl2 and McCb alleles are both derived from populations with African heritage.
+Numbers in parentheses indicate the studies from which the Sl and McC allele frequencies were derived, with * indicating data derived from this study.
 [1] Thathy et al., 2005; [2] Zimmerman et al., 2003; [3] Moulds et al., 2004; [4] Noumsi et al., 2011; [5] Fitness et al., 2004; [6] Covas et al., 2007; [7] Gandhi et al., 2009; [8] Yoon et al., 2013; [9] Hansson et al., 2013; [10] Kariuki et al., 2013; [11] Eid et al., 2010.

 ## Results

-## The Sl2/Sl2 genotype is associated with protection against cerebral malaria and death in the Kenyan case-control study
+### The Sl2/Sl2 genotype is associated with protection against cerebral malaria and death in the Kenyan case-control study

 Data were obtained from 5545 children enrolled in a case-control study of severe malaria (Figure 3).
 The general characteristics of the cases and controls are shown in Supplementary file 1A, and the characteristics of the dataset by Sl and McC genotype are shown in Supplementary file 1B.
 The Sl2 and McCb allele frequencies (0.68 and 0.16 respectively) were comparable to other African populations (Figure 2).
 There was no significant deviation from Hardy-Weinberg equilibrium for the Sl or McC genotypes among controls (Supplementary file 1C).